 I've been in search of inspiration for my next collection through literature this past month.
 If I'm being honest, I've always relied on the "outside forces" (genius/universe/divine... whatever you want to call it) to bring in inspiration.
 Those creative breaks are incredible but are scarce.

-This month I've found brilliance in the idea that inspiration and motivation is the by product of action (that little number I picked up from the book The Subtle Art of Not Giving A F***).
+This month I've found brilliance in the idea that inspiration and motivation is the by product of action.
 With this thought in mind, I decided to embark on a personal challenge to inspiration and create 40 designs in 40 days (rain on shine).

 I am one week into the challenge and I feel liberated.
 Designing for the sake of designing (without a production or material restriction) I've discovered a new side of my aesthetic that I didn't know existed.
 The sketches that I've done so far have a lot of masculine lines which come as a surprise since I've always created pieces with feminine and freeform line..